vbotka/ansible-collection-freebsd/docs/source/examples/020/example.rst

 Synopsis
 ^^^^^^^^

-* At two iocage hosts:
+* At two managed nodes:

   * create jails using a template and the option ``--count``
   * at each jail, create property ``notes`` in the format ``tag1=val1 tag2=val2 ...``